harinipanayappan/The_Elites-hacksprint/README.md

 Features:
 * Goal setting interface with customizable objectives.
 * Progress monitoring and reminders to keep users on track.
 * Inbuilt 30-day challenges for users

+### 4) Mood Tracker Page

+Purpose: Enables users to identify trends in their mood, recognize triggers, and take proactive steps to improve their mental health.

+Features:
+* Daily mood logging with a simple and intuitive interface.
+* Visual chart and analytics to display mood trends.
+* Option to add notes for context or triggers related to specific moods.